GoogleContainerTools/jib-extensions/first-party/jib-layer-filter-extension-maven/README.md

 - If multiple filters match a file, the last filter in the order applies to the file.
 - Omitting `toLayer` discards the matching files.
 - You may write multiple filters moving files into the same layer.
 It does not create multiple layers with the same name.
-- You cannot move files into Jib's built-in layers.
+- You cannot move files into existing layers.
 You can only create new layers when moving files.
-If you see an error message "moving files into built-in layer is not supported", it means you accidentally chose a name already in use by Jib.
+If you see an error message "moving files into existing layer '...' is prohibited", it means you accidentally chose a conflicting name.
 Simply use a different `toLayer` name.
 - New layers are created in the order they appear in `filters`.
 - The extension does not create an empty layer when no files are matched.